 Behold a place that totally lives up to its name.

-A 19th-century working man’s eating house – revamped as a Modern British dining room and wine bar – The Quality Chop House has been feeding the residents of Farringdon, and those from a little further afield, since 1896.
+A 19th-century working man’s eating house revamped as a Modern British dining room, The Quality Chop House has been feeding the residents of Farringdon, and those from a little further afield, since 1896.
 And it was all getting a little ‘meh’, until 2012 when the grade-II listed dining room was taken over by new owners, who overhauled the menu, the service… and added cushions to the wooden benches.
+Which was nice.

-ALSO AMAZING IN BETHNAL GREEN – The stripped-back, airy space serving up a daily menu of beautifully seasonal European fare that is Brawn.
+ANOTHER AMAZING RESTAURANT IN BETHNAL GREEN – The stripped-back, airy space serving up a daily menu of beautifully seasonal European fare that is Brawn.

-The debut restaurant from Tom Brown, Cornerstone (which, as soon as it opened, immediately looked like the foundation of something big) has a distinct industrial / minimalist feel.
-It has a small open kitchen from which the chefs cook up an unsurprisingly seafood-driven menu which rotates according to whatever Poseidon allows the day boats to snap up.
+The debut restaurant from Tom Brown, Michelin-starred Cornerstone (which, as soon as it opened, immediately looked like the foundation of something big) has a distinct industrial / minimalist feel.
+At its heart is a small open kitchen from which the chefs cook up a seafood-driven menu, which rotates according to whatever Poseidon allows the day boats to snap up.

 Stoke Newington | Perilla